goooooouwa/writings/_posts/linux/2022-09-27-comparision-of-linux-distros-and-des.md

 - antiX Linux
 - Android X86

-Below is a summary of my experiences with these distro and DEs.
+Below is a summary of my experiences with the 3 main distros and DEs.

 ## Comparision of main Linux distros